Holy Trinity, Newton St. Loe

-In time we recruited Dora Frost to play each fourth Sunday and she, in turn, recuited some of her nursing colleagues to allow Bob to concentrate on his duties as organist to Corston church.
+In time we recruited Dora Frost to play each fourth Sunday and she, in turn, recruited some of her nursing colleagues to allow Bob to concentrate on his duties as organist to Corston church.
 Dora had unfortunately for us recently accepted the post of organist to Larkhall URC church limiting her availability to us and, when she became ordained in the URC church we had to look to musical friends for an organist.
 Spurred on by Dora’s recruits we had each bought blue albs as our choir robes and in these we have persisted.

 The Choirs of Holy Trinity today

-The Festival Choir, invited by Joe Bernard, includes choristers from neighbouring parishes, many from Farmborough together with the choir master of that parish, Chris Lovell, and friends from Bath together with some of the church choir.
+The Festival Choir, invited by Joe Barnard, includes choristers from neighbouring parishes, many from Farmborough together with the choir master of that parish, Chris Lovell, and friends from Bath together with some of the church choir.
 This choir leads Evensong on Trinity Sunday, and Harvest Festival.
 It will also present an oratorio on Good Friday and a Carol Service at Christmas.